labaneilers/hashly/README.md

 Inspiration
 ------------------
-Inspired by cache-busting techniques developed at Vistaprint, as wel as by the Ruby on Rails Asset Pipeline.
+Inspired by cache-busting techniques developed at Vistaprint, as well as by the Ruby on Rails Asset Pipeline.